4.3. Preferences

 Show Connector Image Preview

-Shows an image preview for an image connector when a single module is selected.
+Shows an image preview at an image connector when a single module is selected.

 Image Preview Thumbnail Size

-Sets the size of the image preview thumbnails in pixel.
+Sets the size of the image preview thumbnails in pixels.

 [Note]Note